ccortezia/voxsql/README.md

 # voxsql

-`voxsql` improves database application development by reading Javadoc-like comments in SQL code.
+Generates application artifacts from documented SQL code.

 ## Use Cases